dancinllama/lightning-components-tutorial/create-searchbar-component.md

     ### Code Highlights:
     - This is a simple component with a single input field.
     - The input field is styled using the SLDS again.
 Notice the divs and slds classes.
-    - We are registering the event we created earlier.
-Registering the event, allows us to fire the event from the client-side controller.
-This is required for firing component level events, but not so for application events.
     - When the user types in a character (**onkeyup**), the **searchKeyChange()** function is executed in the component's client-side controller (you'll code that function in the next step).
 Using this approach the search is refined every time the user types in a character.